Formation of Light-Emitting Defects in Ag-based Memristors: Nanofabrication and Experimental Setup

 The memristor design used in this study consists of two tapered Ag electrodes, separated by a gap of approximately 300 nm, deposited on a standard glass coverslip.
 A Poly(methyl methacrylate) (PMMA) polymer cover layer acts as a dielectric switching matrix and protects the silver from oxidation.

 The rationale behind this device configuration is the following.
 First, with Ag-based memristors, the change in conductance is mediated by the electrochemical growth of a metal filament in the switching matrix during the so-called electrical activation phase~\cite{Wei12,Cheng_19}.
-Electroluminescence (EL), when present, is observed only after concluding this initial activation phase ~\cite{Cheng2022,Malchow2024}.
+Electroluminescence (EL), when present, is observed only after concluding this initial process ~\cite{Cheng2022,Malchow2024}.
 This suggest the occurrence of a dynamical process preceding the emission, which is linked to the filament formation.
 This is precisely what we are interested in elucidating and understanding.
-Second, to optically distinguish features created in the interstice between the electrodes, we deliberately choose a gap size commensurate with the spatial resolution of the microscope objective given by the Rayleigh criterion ($\sim$ 400 nm).
-We opt for a polymer host rather than standard matrices made of oxides.
-This material is not only cost-effective and simple to process \mbox{---} making it very well adapted for planar device configurations \mbox{---} but also promotes the diffusion of conductive species within the gap~\cite{Jinesh16,Wolf_2015}, and protects silver against environmental degradation.
-Finally, and perhaps most importantly, devices employing PMMA as a switching layer were shown to successfully emit light~\cite{Cheng2022,Malchow2024}, but lack the insight provided by this report.
+Second, to enable optical resolution of features forming within the inter-electrode gap, we intentionally select a gap size on the order of the microscope’s spatial resolution.
+This geometry, however, entails a trade-off in overall memristive performance relative to more advanced technologies.
+Consequently, key metrics such as switching speed, endurance, and retention time fall short of those achieved in best-in-class architectures.
+Third, we employ a polymer host rather than conventional oxide-based matrices.
+This material is not only low-cost and easy to process~\cite{Tsuruoka2024} — making it particularly suitable for planar device configurations — but also facilitates the diffusion of conductive species within the gap~\cite{Jinesh16,Wolf_2015} and helps protect silver from environmental degradation.
+Naturally, the use of a polymer also contributes to suboptimal electrical performance compared to optimized dielectric matrices~\cite{Sung2022,Tsuruoka2024,Sun2025,Passerini2025}; however, it facilitates our goal of probing the early stages leading to the formation of light-emitting species.
+Finally and importantly, devices using PMMA as the switching layer have been shown to exhibit light emission~\cite{Cheng2022,Malchow2024}, although previous studies have not offered the level of insight provided here.